 Strengths Analytical Challenges ☐ Disregard for rules, regulations, authority ☐ Creative Dislike schedules and ☐ Adaptable routine ☐ Efficient ☐ Impulsive ☐ Decisive ☐ Need Handy autonomy Calm under pressure Need time for other interests Not feture thinking ☐ Not future thinking Recommendations The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work Your Preferred Environment Takes place in a fast-paced environment that involves plenty of action and new experiences.
-You are likely to be happy in a position that provides lots of opportunities to be outdoors.
-Makes use of your technical know-how, with plenty of so ones. cope to improve your current skills and master new Takes advantage of your critical thinking skills and superb problem-solving ability.
-You have a talent for assessing situations, identifying the source of a problem and efficiently devising a practical solution.
-You are especially good at this in pressure situations, when a solution is required very quickly.
+Consider each and select the ones you think would work Your Preferred Environment happy in a position that provides lots of opportunities to Makes use of your technical know-how, with plenty of so ones. cope to improve your current skills and master new erb problem-solving ability.
+You have a talent for assessing iently devising a practical solution.
+You are especially good at ery quickly.
 Allows you the time and space to work on your own, wit interesting, challenging tasks and the freedom to comp th minimal supervision.
 You work best when provided with plete them your way.
 Doesn't involve a lot of bureaucracy, policies, regulation s or routine.
 Gives you the flexibility to take calculated risks and breadecisions.
 Change for the sake of improvement or expendences you're bored is not a good reason. ak the rules when necessary.
 Make sure you can explain your diency is a good reason.
 Change to stir up excitement For Growth and Development Finish what you start.
 You are spontaneous by nature, li more interesting tasks.
 Review your deadline and set a complete. work, but also value efficiency and try to complete your rushing through important aspects of the task.
 Work or ings until the last minute.
 You have high standards for your goals with as little effort as possible.
 Make sure you aren't your time management skills if you are frequently missing deadlines or leaving things partially done. doing activities outdoors or engaging in other interests.
 Give some thought to the future.
 When problem solving g, it's important to consider lasting solutions and not just quick fixes.
 Similarly, in terms of your life and career, it's vital that you think about long-term goals and plan how to